-35 inventions that changed the world
+35 of the most revolutionary inventions that shaped our world

 - Humans are a very creative species.